Ivan Shmuratko

 Ivan Oleksiyovych Shmuratko (Іван Олексійович Шмуратко, born December 21, 2001) is a Ukrainian figure skater.
-On the senior level is the 2018 Volvo Open Cup bronze medalist, 2018 Bosphorus Cup silver medalist, and four-time Ukrainian national champion (2019–22).
-On the junior level, he is the 2019 JGP Italy bronze medalist.
-He has competed in the final segment at two ISU Championships.
-Earlier in his career, he won silver in the team event at the 2016 Youth Olympics.
+He is the 2024 CS Warsaw Cup bronze medalist, 2018 Volvo Open Cup bronze medalist, 2018 Bosphorus Cup silver medalist, and four-time Ukrainian national champion (2019–22).
+On the junior level, he is the 2019 JGP Italy bronze medalist and silver medalist in the team event at the 2016 Youth Olympics.
+He has competed in the final segment at five ISU Championships and represented Ukraine at the 2022 Winter Olympics.

+Personal life

+Shmuratko was born on December 21, 2001, in Kyiv, Ukraine.
+He has a younger brother named Ilya.

+He is fluent in Russian, Ukrainian, and English.

 Career

 Early years

-Shmuratko started learning to skate in 2006.
+Shmuratko started learning to skate in 2006 at the age of four and a half years old after his parents signed him up for the sport on the advice of his doctors to improve the catarrhal diseases that he suffered from as a child.
 In the 2014–15 season, he won bronze at the Ukrainian Junior Championships.

 2015–16 season

-Coached by Vira Volpova in Kyiv, Shmuratko won two junior international medals, gold at Ice Star and silver at the Santa Claus Cup.
-Competing on the senior level, he finished 4th at the Ukrainian national championships.
-He was named in Ukraine's team to the 2016 Winter Youth Olympics in Lillehammer.
-In Norway, he placed fourteenth in men's single skating and won a silver medal in the team event as a member of Team Future, which also included Diāna Ņikitina of Latvia, Anna Dušková / Martin Bidař of the Czech Republic, and Julia Wagret / Mathieu Couyras of France.
+Coached by Vira Volpova in Kyiv, Shmuratko won two junior international medals: gold at the Ice Star and silver at the Santa Claus Cup.
+Competing at the senior level, he finished 4th at the Ukrainian Championships.
+He was named to Ukraine's team to the 2016 Winter Youth Olympics in Lillehammer.
+There, he placed 14th in men's singles and won a silver medal as part of the team event as a member of Team Future, which also included Diāna Ņikitina of Latvia, Anna Dušková and Martin Bidař of the Czech Republic, and Julia Wagret and Mathieu Couyras of France.

 2018–19 season

 Shmuratko opened his season on the ISU Junior Grand Prix series, placing 10th in Lithuania and 7th in Armenia.
 In November, making his senior international debut, he won bronze at the Volvo Open Cup in Latvia.
 The following month, he received medals at two senior events – silver at the Bosphorus Cup in Turkey and gold at the Ukrainian Championships.
 In January, he competed at his first ISU Championship, the 2019 European Championships in Minsk, Belarus.
 He qualified to the final segment and placed twenty-second overall.
-He also advanced to the free skate at the 2019 World Junior Championships, which took place in March in Zagreb.
-Ranked thirteenth in the short and seventeenth in the free, he finished sixteenth overall in Croatia.
+He also advanced to the free skate at the 2019 World Junior Championships, which took place in March in Zagreb, Croatia.
+Ranked thirteenth in the short and seventeenth in the free, he finished sixteenth overall.

 2019–20 season

 Shmuratko started his season on the ISU Junior Grand Prix series, placing seventh in Poland, and winning the bronze in Italy with a personal best score.
 In October, he competed at the Halloween Cup, winning the silver medal.
 In December, he won his second straight senior national title.
 He was named to the 2020 European Figure Skating Championships but withdrew.
 He placed fifteenth at the 2020 World Junior Figure Skating Championships.
-Shmuratko was assigned to compete at the World Championships in Montreal, but these were cancelled as a result of the coronavirus pandemic.
+Shmuratko was assigned to compete at the World Championships in Montreal, Canada, but these were cancelled as a result of the coronavirus pandemic.